Accessibility

 Accessibility of the UEEH

-2025 edition
+2026 edition

 Introduction

-Neuroatypical and/or disabled people have been coming to the UEEH for years.
+Disabled, neurodivergent, chronically ill, deaf people have been coming to the UEEH for years.
 They consider that the event is not fully accessible.

 When registering for the UEEH, you will be able to tell us about your specific needs.